 What do I need to know about buying at an auction?

 Real estate auctions are a risk for everybody involved, however, they can be highly rewarding, especially for the seller.
-At an auction, a vendor will list their property for a reserve price.
+At an auction, a vendor will list their residential or commercial property for a reserve price.
 If the final ‘winning bid’ is below this reserve price, the house is not sold.
 Auctions can go very well for sellers if multiple parties are interested in the property and bid against each other.
 As a buyer, you should compare the listed reserve price to how much you or an agent believe the property to be worth.
 It is possible to get a good deal on a home that goes to auction.